-At Londonroofer.ca for example, the managers practice what they preach and are happy to support their staff team in achieving a healthy work/family balance by doing their best to accommodate everyone's vacation day requests.
+As an example, look at the company Wheel's Auto, the managers practice what they preach and are happy to support their staff team in achieving a healthy work/family balance by doing their best to accommodate everyone's vacation day requests.
 Happy employees are the key to happy patients!

 However, not all companies make asking for time off that easy.
 If you don't work for such a company and need to ask for a day off you should do so only if you truly need the day off work.
 Don't go into your boss' office requesting the day off work tomorrow because you want to go shoot a round of golf with your buddies.
 That wouldn't fly too well with the higher ups.
 The more valid your reasoning is for your time off request the more likely it will be granted.

 There are certain circumstances that come into play when asking for time off from your job such as the need to have somebody else cover your shift.
 Before you put in your day off request try to find a fellow co-worker willing to take over your shift so that you don't leave the company shorthanded while you're away from work.
 If you provide your employer with a replacement already in place when you ask for your day off there's a greater chance it'll be awarded to you.